kellystuard/terraform-provider-tss/README.md

 # Terraform Provider for Thycotic Secret Server

+:information_source: Since writing this provider, Thycotic has published their own provider to the registry.
+It can be found at https://registry.terraform.io/providers/thycotic/tss/latest.

 :information_source: This provider is in no way authorized or affiliated with Thycotic.
 I have no association with the company, other than working for a company that uses their Secret Server product.
 To my knowledge, neither I nor Thycotic provide commercial support for this product.
 If you have a problem with how the product works, either file an issue or submit a pull request.

 This provider has been published to the Terraform Registry at https://registry.terraform.io/providers/kellystuard/tss.